Gilberto Silva: Style of play

 Gilberto is often called "the invisible wall".
 His play often goes unnoticed as he positions himself between the two centre backs and the rest of midfield, breaking up opposition attacks before they gather momentum.
 In this role, he is a part of the defensive unit for both club and country.
 When playing, he is more passive than most players in defence.
 Rather than tackle an opponent, he is more likely to shadow him, thus pushing him back.
 As a result, he has an unusually clean record for a defensive midfielder: he has twice gone 45 games or more without receiving a single booking during his Arsenal career.

 Gilberto is good at helping to defend against opponents who play a long ball game because he often man marks the opposition's attacking target-man.
 This cuts off the opposition's supply to the strikers, and thus forces the long-ball team to play through the midfield, something to which long-ball teams are not particularly suited.

+Despite Gilberto's high pass completion rate, his passing has been described as erratic in the past.

 According to ProZone (a data analysis system used by football managers) figures cited by The Sunday Times in January 2007, Gilberto was, together with Paul Scholes of Manchester United and Frank Lampard of Chelsea, one of the few midfielders in England to attain "the elite Champions League level" of performance.